-Petrolympic holds an interest in a total of 752,933 hectares (1,860,530 acres) of oil and gas exploration permits in the Province of Quebec, Canada, that include holdings in the St. Lawrence Lowlands and Gaspe Peninsula.
-The Company's holdings in the St. Lawrence Lowlands consist of a 30% interest in 216,933 hectares (536,051 acres) through a joint venture with Ressources et Energie Squatex ("Squatex"), a 12% interest in 8,000 hectares (19,768 acres) through the Farmout Agreement with Canbriam Energy Inc., and a 100% interest in 56,152 hectares (138,754 acres).
-Petrolympic also maintains holdings in the Gaspe and Lower St. Lawrence regions, including a 30% interest in 431,160 hectares (1,065,415 acres) through a joint venture with Squatex and a 100% interest in a block of exploration permits referred to as the Mitis and the Matapedia properties and totaling 40,688 hectares (100,542 acres).
+Petrolympic holds an interest in a total of 753,058 hectares (1,860,839 acres) of oil and gas exploration permits (now termed "exploration licenses") in the Province of Quebec, Canada, that include holdings in the St. Lawrence Lowlands and Gaspe Peninsula.
+The Company's holdings in the St. Lawrence Lowlands consist of a 30% interest in 216,933 hectares (536,051 acres) through a joint venture with Ressources et Energie Squatex ("Squatex"), a 12% interest in 8,000 hectares (19,768 acres) through the Farmout Agreement with Canbriam Energy Inc., and a 100% interest in 55,951 hectares (138,247 acres).
+Petrolympic also maintains holdings in the Gaspe and Lower St. Lawrence regions, including a 30% interest in 431,160 hectares (1,065,415 acres) through a joint venture with Squatex and a 100% interest in a block of exploration licenses referred to as the Mitis and the Matapedia properties and totaling 41,014 hectares (101,347 acres).
+During the autumn 2018, the MERN has informed Petrolympic that it has modified its map projection system, resulting in a slight adjustment to the area of some of its explorations licenses but without any impact on their physical limits.
+The consequence is an increase of 125 hectares (309 acres) of the total acreage in which Petrolympic holds an interest.
+The acreages summarized above and detailed in the tables below correspond to the revised numbers.